 Want to enjoy the freedom to explore quaint European towns, countryside vineyards, and hidden restaurant gems?
-The best way to do that is to rent a car and do your own driving.
+The best way to do that is to rent a car and drive yourself.
 Driving in Europe as a tourist can enhance your vacation experience, but it comes with some differences from driving at home.
-Some changes are obvious, like driving in a country that speaks a different language.
+Some changes are obvious, like driving in a country where the language is different.
 Or maybe you’ll be driving on the other side of the road than you’re accustomed to.
 Whatever the differences, there are some commonalities to driving in Europe.
 Follow these driving tips, and you’re on your way to a unique travel experience.

 My husband and I always rent a car when traveling on our own.
 We value the flexibility it gives us.
 This article details the top tips to ensure a smooth European driving experience.
 Plus, my husband has added his thoughts on driving in country-specific driving conditions.
 We wish you a fun adventure exploring on four wheels!
 To help you find a rental car, read our 10 tips for renting a car in Europe.
 And, if you’re heading to Greece, read our driving tips just for Greece.